 How Much Essential Oil?

-Generally speaking, you can use up to one ounce of essential oil (about 1.5 teaspoons) per pound of wax for best results.
+Depending on how strong your oil is, you can use up to one ounce of essential oil (about 1.5 teaspoons) per pound of wax.
+However, pure essential oils offer a stronger scent than synthetic fragrance oils, it's best to start off with 1/4 to 1/2 ounce per pound of soy wax.
 For smaller candles or batches of wax, you should aim for a ratio of up to 7% fragrance to the amount of wax you'll be using.
 This can be calculated by weight or volume as long as you use the same measurements for both the essential oil and the wax.

 If the scent of your chosen essential oil or oil blend seems especially strong, start with half of your estimated amount and gradually add more to get the scent strength you want.

 Essential oils are a wonderful way to add natural scent to your candles.
 Keep these tips in mind as you select the oils you want to use: